-Require ments for the o corollary major (24 hours)
+- corollary major (24 nours)

-I. Introduction to linguistic inquiry/analysis
+I. to linguistic inquiry/analysis

-LING 220 Introduction to Linguistics3
+LING 220 Introduction to Linguistics

 II.
-Knowledge of the structure of a foreign/second language

-Foreign language 201/202
+8 8 8

+Foreign langu lage 201/2026

 (at least 6 hours at second-year level)

 III.
 Core

-LING 305 Syntax3
+LING 305 Syntax

-LING 310SL Phonology3
+LING 310SL Phonology

 IV.
 Core elective s (two or more of the following, for 3+ hours credit)

-LING 320 Topics in Linguistics (can be repeated)3
+Topics in Linguistics (can be repeated)

 LING 327 Translation Theory

-LING 415SL Advanced Topics in Linguistics3
+LING 415SL Advanced Topics in Linguistics

+repeated)

+LING 420 Advanced Seminar in Linguistics

 (can be repeated)

-LING 420 Advanced Seminar in Linguistics3

-(can be repeated)

 LING 430 Language and the Brain/Psycholinguistics3

-LING 450 Linguistics Research Group3
+LING 450 Linguistics Research Group

-(up to 6 hours of may count toward the major, but you must ta
+(up to 6 hours of may count toward the major,but you must take at

-least one addit ional course (3 credits) from the "core electives"
+least one additional course (3 credits) from the "core electives" category) ional course (3 credits) from the "core electives"

-category)

-ENG 328 ,
+ENG 328 Advanced Grammar and the History of

-English 3
+English

-V. Related cour rses (additional courses from the following for a total of
+V. Related cour ses (additional courses from the following for a total of

-at least 24 hor urs in the major) Any approved advanced course in
+at least 24 hor irs in the major) Any approved advanced course in

-an/Spanish (may be repeated with permission)
+English/Germ an/Spanish (may be repeated with permission)

 LING 390 Independent Study3

 PHIL 204 Principles of Logic and Science3

 MATH 201 Statistical Concepts and Methods3

-or PSY - 1
+or PSY 2 203 Statistical Concepts and Methods

 PHYS 101 Physics of Musical Sound3

 PSY 213 Research Design and Interpretation3

 PSY 337 Neuropsychology3